datocal/nolocal/docs/devguide/ci/secrets.md

 This is the shape of the compute instance created.
 It's a template that will determine the number of CPUs, amount of memory and other resources allocated.

-While creating an instance on the web console, it's the name displayed for the selected shape, like the **VM.Standard.E2.1.Micro**
+While creating an instance on the web console, it's the name displayed for the selected shape, for example:

+    VM.Standard.E2.1.Micro

 ![OCI Shape](../img/ci/secrets/oci_shape.png)